- Disability insurance offers vital financial support in the event of illness or injury, ensuring continued income during periods of incapacity

 On the other hand, applying for an individual plan involves a more detailed process where your application is evaluated by the insurance company.
 Your insurer collects information about your health, job, earnings, and hobbies, and you may need to undergo a physical exam or provide additional medical or financial details.

-While most applicants for individual disability insurance are approved, some may face exclusions, higher rates, or other limitations depending on their individual circumstances.
+Most applicants for individual disability insurance are approved, although some may face exclusions, higher rates, or other limitations depending on their individual circumstances.

 Read more about getting individual disability insurance even if you’re covered through work